TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 <https://www.librarything.com/home>) you can export a tsv file of your
 LibraryThing DB to librarything.tsv.
 Then you can run \"bib update-lo\" to update empty \"lo\" table fields from the \"lib\" DB table.
 See the
-\"LibrayThing\" section for more details.
+\"LibraryThing\" section for more details.

 The key.txt file just gives some quick tip on the kind of values you can put after the Tags.
 It isn\'t used anywhere else, so you can edit or